 SOUTH WEST FRANCE:

-It is home also to two of the country’s nicest major cities, Bordeaux and Toulouse, as well as having miles of beautiful coastline from the Charentes all the way south to the Pyrenees and the Spanish border.
-Though much of that coastline is overdeveloped especially in the far south, there are other areas where you can find some almost deserted stretches of sand beach.
+There are miles of beautiful coastline in the South West though, from the Charentes all the way south to the Pyrenees and the Spanish border.
+Though it also has to be said that much of it coastline is overdeveloped especially in the far south, though there are other areas where you can find some almost deserted stretches of sand beach.

 The Dordogne department, to the East of Bordeaux, has been a favorite area for British holiday makers and second home owners for decades now.
 Many of its beautiful, typically French villages have a substantial, full or part time British population, drawn here by good food and wine, good weather and the cuteness and quaintness of the Dordogne villages.